hailey129/hailey129/README.md

 I'm a passionate **Business Analytics student** exploring how data can solve real-world problems and drive meaningful decisions in business or ICT context.

-This GitHub showcases my exploration of data analytics, reflects my commitment to using data not just for exploration, but for solving tangible problems—bridging the gap between information and outcomes that matter to real businesses.
+This GitHub showcases my exploration of data analytics, reflects my commitment to using data not just for exploration, but for solving tangible problems and bridging the gap between information and outcomes that matter to real businesses.